Rotten Tomatoes: History

 By late 2009, the website was designed to enable Rotten Tomatoes users to create and join groups to discuss various aspects of film.
 One group, "The Golden Oyster Awards", accepted votes of members for various awards, spoofing the better-known Academy Awards or Golden Globes.
 When Flixster bought the company, they disbanded the groups.

 As of February 2011, new community features have been added and others removed.
 For example, users can no longer sort films by Fresh Ratings from Rotten Ratings, and vice versa.

 On September 17, 2013, a section devoted to scripted television series, called TV Zone, was created as a subsection of the website.

 In February 2016, Rotten Tomatoes and its parent site Flixster were sold to Comcast's Fandango Media.
 Warner Bros retained a minority stake in the merged entities, including Fandango.

 In December 2016, Fandango and all its various websites moved to Fox Interactive Media's former headquarters in Beverly Hills, California.

 In July 2017, the website's editor-in-chief since 2007, Matt Atchity, left to join The Young Turks YouTube channel.
 On November 1, 2017, the site launched a new web series on Facebook, See It/Skip It, hosted by Jacqueline Coley and Segun Oduolowu.

 In March 2018, the site announced its new design, icons and logo for the first time in 19 years at South by Southwest.

+On May 19, 2020, Rotten Tomatoes won the 2020 Webby People's Voice Award for Entertainment in the Web category.

 In February 2021, the Rotten Tomatoes staff made an entry on their Product Blog, announcing several design changes to the site: Each film's 'Score Box' at the top of the page would now also include its release year, genre, and runtimes, with an MPAA rating to be soon added; the number of ratings would be shown in groupings – from 50+ up to 250,000+ ratings, for easier visualization.
 Links to critics and viewers are included underneath the ratings.
-By clicking on either the Tomatometer Score or the Audience Score, the users can access "Score Details" information, such as the number of Fresh and Rotten reviews, average rating, and Top Critics’ score.
+By clicking on either the Tomatometer Score or the Audience Score, the users can access "Score Details" information, such as the number of Fresh and Rotten reviews, average rating, and Top Critics' score.
 The team also added a new "What to Know" section for each film entry page, which could combine the "Critics Consensus" blurb with a new "Audience Says" blurb, so users can see an at-a-glance summary of the sentiments of both certified critics and verified audience members.

-As of April 11, 2022, Rotten Tomatoes is a top 1000 site, being the 593rd highest-ranked website in the world, and #254 in the United States, according to website ranker Alexa.